Giorgia Meloni: Leader of Brothers of Italy

 In October 2021, Meloni signed the Madrid Charter, a 2020 document that describes left-wing groups as enemies of Ibero-America involved in a "criminal project" that are "under the umbrella of the Cuban regime".
-It was drafted by Vox, a Spanish ultranationalist party.
+It was drafted by Vox, a Spanish far-right party.
 She also took part at Vox's party congress, where she said: "Yes to the natural family.
-No to the LGBT lobby.
-Yes to sexual identity.
-No to gender ideology ... no to Islamist violence, yes to secure borders, no to mass migration ... no to big international finance ... no to the bureaucrats of Brussels!"
+No to the LGBT lobby, yes to sexual identity.
+No to gender ideology.
+No to Islamist violence, yes to secure borders.
+No to mass migration, no to big international finance, no to the bureaucrats of Brussels."
 In February 2022, Meloni spoke at the annual Conservative Political Action Conference in Florida.
 She told the attending American conservative activists and officials they must defend their views against progressives.

 2022 Italian general election

 Heading into the 2022 Italian general election, a snap election that was called after the 2022 Italian government crisis, it was agreed among the centre-right coalition that the leader of the party receiving the most votes would be put forward as the prime minister candidate.
 As of July 2022, FdI was the first party in the coalition according to opinion polling, and she was widely expected to become Prime Minister of Italy if the centre-right coalition obtained an absolute majority in Parliament, which would be the most right-wing government in the history of the Italian Republic according to some academics.

 In an attempt to moderate herself to placate fears among those who describe FdI as neo-fascist or far right, including fears within the European Commission that she could lead Italy towards Hungary under Viktor Orbán, Meloni told the foreign press that Italian fascism is history.
 As president of the European Conservatives and Reformists Party since 2020, she said she shared the experiences and values of the Conservative Party in the United Kingdom, Likud in Israel, and the Republican Party in the United States.
-Critics were sceptical of her claims, citing her speeches on immigration and LGBT rights.
-She campaigned for lower taxes, less European bureaucracy, and a halt to immigration through a naval blockade, saying she would put national interests first.
+Critics were sceptical of her claims, citing her speeches on LGBT rights.
+She campaigned for lower taxes, less European bureaucracy, and a halt to illegal immigration through a naval blockade, saying she would put national interests first.